A rowdy boy almost made her quit teaching. Then he became her son

 The school principal suggested Haley stick around "for Jerome."
 She did, signing on for a third year as a special education teacher.

 One night that October, Haley felt as though God came to her in a dream, telling her she was destined to be Jerome's mother.
-She laughed out loud, thinking the idea was preposterous and went back to sleep.
+She laughed out loud, thinking the idea was preposterous, and went back to sleep.
 But the next day at school, the teacher was overcome with a profound, peaceful feeling while Jerome sat alone with her taking a test.

-"He just asked me if he could live with me," Haley recalls.
+"He just asked me if he could live with me," Haley recalled.
 "I told him I had been feeling the same thing."

-The next day, Haley went to dinner with Jerome, his little brother Jace, and their mother.
+The next day, Haley went to dinner with Jerome, Jace and their mother.

 Haley explained she was finishing her third year at the school, and planned to return to Georgia.
 "You can go back," the boys' mother told Haley.
 "But I want you to take Jerome and Jace with you."